Business analysis of new products

 - Find out if there are grants and business support available to help your new product development.

-- Our IP info kit is an online tool designed to help you understand Australia's IP system and find ways to protect your business's IP.
+- Use the online IP info kit to help you understand Australia's IP system and find ways to protect your business's IP.

-- Your business and industry association may be able to assist with industry-wide sales figures.
+- Find out if your business and industry association can assist with industry-wide sales figures.